 This landscape fuels Shelter Scotland’s campaigning for Scottish social and private tenants and home-owners.

-Shelter Scotland works with the Scottish Government to clarify the Housing Scotland Act and launches Reclaim Your Fees.
-A website and toolkit to help tenants reclaim their fees.
+Shelter Scotland worked with the Scottish Government to clarify the Housing Scotland Act and launched the Reclaim Your Fees campaign.
+A Reclaim Your Fees website and toolkit has been provided to help tenants reclaim their fees.
 Read more about tenant success stories using the toolkit.

 What about empty homes?

 In Scotland, the latest data (collated in September 2016) shows we have approximately 35,727 long term, private sector empty homes.
 These are figures reported to Scottish Government from the 32 local authorities and are based on council tax records.
 Since the inception of the Empty Homes Partnership, 2843 properties have been brought back into use.